KaiNorberg/GrayscaleRasterFont/README.md

 ## Advice for using this format

-If you are planning to use this font format I highly recommend using a font with good kerning, most modern font renderers do a lot of fancy stuff to improve the kerning of fonts and all that fancy stuff is basically impossible with this format so we have to solely rely on the kerning in the font itself, a example of a font with good kerning is [Lato](https://fonts.google.com/specimen/Lato).
+If you are planning to use this font format I highly recommend using a font with good kerning, most modern font renderers do a lot of fancy stuff to improve the kerning of fonts and all that fancy stuff is basically impossible with this format so we have to solely rely on the kerning in the font itself, an example of a font with good kerning is [Lato](https://fonts.google.com/specimen/Lato).

 ## Example in C

-The following is a example of how you could use this image format in C. Note the use of the [grf.h](grf.h) file.
+The following is an example of how you could use this image format in C. Note the use of the [grf.h](grf.h) file.

 ```c
 #include "grf.h"